code-as-novel/this-is-git/README.md

 ```

 ## Git Rebase
 - !!!
-Never rebase which has been shared !!!
+Never rebase which has been shared(which has been pushed) !!!
 - use it as merge / clean up git history
 ```
 git rebase